thomastoumasu/fullstack/Fullstack/notes.md

+javascript: primitive types are copied by value, objects by reference.

 0.
 In traditional web applications, the browser is "dumb".
 It only fetches HTML data from the server, and all application logic is on the server.
 A server can be created using Java Spring, Python Flask or Ruby on Rails to name just a few examples.